KVM: Configure Intel X710 series NICs for High Performance¶

 The following image illustrates adding a PCI VF Network Interface within the Virtual Machine Manager:

-Repeat step 20 for your host device’s internal VLAN and HA VLAN.
+Repeat the previous step for your host device’s internal VLAN and HA VLAN.

 Click Begin Installation.

-Virtual Machine Manager creates the virtual machine just as you configured it.
+The Virtual Machine Manager creates the virtual machine configured as you defined.

 Diagnostics and troubleshooting tips¶